 A localization management tool (also known as a translation management system) saves you so much time and money that it pays for itself.
 Companies that use translation software have seen a 60% increase in productivity and a nearly 90% reduction in costs.

 This guide includes tips and recommendations for how to set up a successful localization process.
+A localization manager can play a crucial role in this by coordinating efforts and ensuring cultural and contextual appropriateness.
 If you’re on the fence, it will also help you determine if a translation management system is a good investment for your business (spoiler alert: it is!).

 Overview